 Having worked on complex web applications, we know too well the frustration of having to wrangle a bug fix that could have been avoided.
 So, we started thinking.

 As a developer, it's simply impossible to account for every little detail, especially on the front-end.
 End-to-end tests can be incredibly tedious to code and execute.
 After hours of work on a feature, it would be nice to rely on a dependable resource that could help track down those last few imperfections.

-As a product manager, it's crucial to explore new versions of the application.
+As a product manager, it's crucial to explore new versions of an application.
 To find bugs, of course, but also to determine opportunities to improve customer experience.
-Efficiently uncovering is tedious, but necessary.
-And discovering a bug too late in the development process can cost precious hours of pre-release testing.
+Efficiently uncovering this issues is tedious, but necessary.
+Discovering a bug too late in the development process can cost precious hours of pre-release testing.

-We came to the conclusion that the best way to improve this QA process would be to detect as many bugs as possible automatically.
-Developers can fix bugs sooner and PM can focus what matters most: product and customer.
+We came to the conclusion that the best way to improve this QA process would be to automatically detect as many bugs as possible.
+Developers can fix bugs sooner and PMs can focus on what matters most: product and customer.
 Having reached this conclusion, we started coding.